What Is Zero Carbon Guildford Doing?

 How Will We Do This?

-We have just launched ZERO!
-A vibrant town centre hub which will act as the focal point for building a community led climate action plan.
-ZERO will host a wide range of events, installations and exhibitions, talks and workshops, and lots more, to help drive engagement in climate action.
+In 2021 we launched ZERO, vibrant town centre hub which will act as the focal point for building a community led climate action plan.
+ZERO hosts a wide range of events, installations and exhibitions, talks and workshops, and lots more, to help drive engagement in climate action.

 Our strategy, based on extensive community consultation and discussion, is made up of three complimentary parts: